Here are a few common questions about the grant program and 2025-26 grant round.

 • When would I get the money?

-WHALE TAIL® Grants are reimbursement grants, which means that you will invoice us for work already done or purchases already made.
-Grant project tasks must start between March 19 and June 30, 2025, and can finish any time before April 15, 2027.
+WHALE TAIL® Grants are generally reimbursement grants, which means that you will invoice us for work already done or purchases already made.
 You can invoice as often as once per month for reimbursement, and the State may take up to 45 days to issue checks.
-DO NOT begin work on your project until you have a signed grant agreement with the Coastal Commission because we can only reimburse for work that occurs as part of a signed agreement.

 • Are there restrictions on what this grant can pay for?

 Yes.
-Grants will not be awarded to fund political advocacy work; for projects that include religious content in their programming; for travel outside of California; or for the purchase of vehicles, insurance, prizes, incentives, gift cards, cash gifts, or items that will be sold.
-These grants are for defined projects, not for an organization's general, ongoing administrative costs.
-Habitat enhancement projects must be ecologically responsible.
+Grants will not be awarded to fund political advocacy work; for projects that include religious content in their programming; for travel outside of California; or for the purchase of vehicles, insurance, laptops, tablets, cell phones, prizes, incentives, gift cards, cash gifts, or items that will be sold.
+Grants will also not be awarded to fund only an organization's general, ongoing administrative costs without a defined project.

 • What requirements will be placed on me if I receive a grant?

-You must agree to recognize the California Coastal Commission's WHALE TAIL® Grant as the project funder and place our funding credit logo on any printed or online content produced for the project.
+You must credit the California Coastal Commission's WHALE TAIL® Grants Program and the Ocean Protection Council as the project funders and place funding credit logos on any printed or online content produced for the project.
 You must maintain complete accounting and time records and invoice us accurately.
 You must submit a written final report at the completion of your project detailing what you accomplished and who you engaged.
 Depending on the length of your grant project, you may be asked to submit one or more brief progress reports in writing or by phone.
+If you request advance payment, you may have additional reporting requirements.
 Read through the WHALE TAIL® Grant guidelines for more information.

 • Who do I contact for questions?

-Annie Kohut Frankel, Grants and Education Programs Manager, at Annie.Frankel@coastal.ca.gov
+Jessica Lie, Grants and Education Programs Coordinator, at Jessica.Lie@coastal.ca.gov